After, or with Bernie, the task remains the same

 Applying such principles in 2016 would require Sanders to tell Americans how he would resolve and exit the existing wars and end the war on terrorism.
 After years of war, Americans deserve a detailed foreign policy from a candidate who is running against Hillary’s record of supporting imperialist aggression.
 Sanders has boldly criticized past U.S. military intervention like no other presidential contender in decades, but these and his criticism of Clinton’s foreign policy record have been insufficient.
 Voters deserve specifics.
 Those Sanders offered so far do not instill confidence in his leading a significant change in foreign policy.
 In fact, his often-repeated recipe to defeat the Islamic State is just another variation on more war, but with different actors.[ii]

-What to do whether Sanders wins or looses nomination
+What to do whether Sanders wins or loses nomination

 - Do what Sanders was understandably reluctant to do, decide to break with the Democratic Party’s centrist, militarist politics taking whatever steps big and small at all political level to test independent electoral possibilities in 2016 and beyond.